 This position is open to all qualified candidates.
 First consideration may be made 14 days after the opening date.

 This is the position of Astrophysicist (Post-Doctoral Research Fellow) in the High Energy Astrophysics Division.
 The purpose of this position is to train postdoctoral researchers to conceive, plan and conduct highly specialized research in astrophysics.
-The incumbent will be expected to perform scholarly research, instrumentation in the lab, on sounding rockets, and on satellite payloads, plus participate in making contributions to the physical fields of science.
+The incumbent will be expected to perform scholarly research and participate in making contributions to the astrophysical fields of science.

-- Conduct a program of research and scholarship in the area of solar physics focusing on energy transfer in solar eruptions under the supervision and direction of the supervisor.
+- Conduct a program of research and scholarship in the area of Symbiotic interacting binaries under the supervision and direction of the Principal Investigator

-- Assists in the development of software and procedures of the reduction, analysis and interpretation of data as needed; or assists in the development of analytical methods and/or software to model physical processes and conditions
+- Assists in the development of software and procedures of the reduction, analysis of imaging and spectra, and interpretation of data as needed; or assists in the development of analytical methods and/or software to model physical processes and conditions.

 - Engage in the dissemination of the results of the research in which engaged, for example prepare papers for publication in scientific journals, prepare and present findings at scientific meetings, as required.

-- Support, as required, the development of proposals for research funding pertaining to solar physics, heliophysics, planetary science, and/or astrophysics.
+- Support, as required, the development of proposals for research funding.

-- Mentor and assist, as appropriate and as directed, the research graduate students, undergraduates or summer interns, as required.
+- Mentor and assist, as appropriate and as directed, the research graduate students in your area of research.

 A. Degree: in one or a combination of astronomy, physics, mathematics, space science, or electronics.
 The course work must have included differential and integral calculus and 12 semester hours in astronomy and/or physics.